 Right-click on [Property] -> Click on [Add Frame Step Properties].

 A frame step property has been added at the bottom.

 The following settings are required when exporting with frame step applied.

-Open the Animation View, and then click [File] from the top menu and [Export Embedded file] -> [Export motion file] to open the Motion Data Settings dialog box.
+Open the Animation View, click File -> Export For Runtime -> Export motion file from the top menu, and open the Motion Data Settings dialog box.

 Export with the [Apply Frame Step] checkbox checked.

 (The information from the frame step is converted to steps.)